rmoehn/cartpole/interruptibility/se_results.md

 cart-pole environment, it can happen that it moves so far to the right that its x-coordinate becomes greater than $1.0$.
 In the interrupted case, the learner would be reset and started on a new episode.
-In the uninterrupted case, the learner keeps running until the maximum number of timestep is reached or the pole falls.
+In the uninterrupted case, the learner keeps running until the maximum number of time steps is reached or the pole falls.
 When I write ‘time steps after a cross’ or just ‘after crosses’ or similar, I mean all time steps of an episode that took place after the time step where the x-coordinate became greater than $1.0$.